Disease Guide ·Degenerative Myelopathy ·2026

 5What breeds are most affected by degenerative myelopathy?

-German Shepherds are the most commonly affected breed and where DM was first described.
-Pembroke Welsh Corgis, Cardigan Welsh Corgis, Boxers, Rhodesian Ridgebacks, Chesapeake Bay Retrievers, and Bernese Mountain Dogs also have high rates.
-The SOD1 mutation has been found in over 120 breeds, but clinical disease is most common in these breeds.
-If you own a predisposed breed, genetic testing can assess risk.
+German Shepherds, Welsh Corgis, Boxers, Rhodesian Ridgebacks, Chesapeake Bay Retrievers, and Bernese Mountain Dogs have high rates.
+SOD1 mutation exists in 120+ breeds, but clinical disease most common in these.

 6Is there any treatment for degenerative myelopathy?